-"He raised me from the gates of gaping hell, And fixed my standing more secure Then 'twas before I fell."
+"He raised me from the gates of gaping hell, And fixed my standing more secure Than 'twas before I fell."

-Then again, had these cherubim's any hand, pray, in making themselves cherubim?
+Then again, had these cherubims any hand, pray, in making themselves cherubims?
 Did they choose how many faces they should have?
 Did they choose precisely what their stature should be?
-Not a word about it; no. The two cherubim, which I take to mean, first, the Old and the New Testament saints; secondly, I take them to mean Jew and Gentile, now, mark! they were beaten out of one piece of gold; and so Jew and Gentile are but one in God's election; the Old and New Testament saints are but one in God's election; they are but one in Christ, as witness's the apostle, "You are all, whether Jew or Greek, Scythian, bond or free, male or female, you are all the children of God by faith in Christ Jesus."
+Not a word about The two cherubims-which I take to mean, first, the Old and the New Testament saints; secondly, I take them to mean Jew and Gentile-now, mark! they were beaten out of one piece of gold; and so Jew and Gentile are but one in God's election; the Old and New Testament saints are but one in God's election; they are but one in Christ, as witnesseth the apostle, "Ye are all, whether Jew or Greek, Scythian, bond or free, male or female, ye are all the children of God by faith in Christ Jesus."
 Now, it had to undergo a very laborious process in order to be brought into the cherubic shape; they were beaten out.
-And so, a sinner must undergo a pretty painful process before he is brought into the right shape.
-I know it was a long time before I was beaten really into conformity to the mercy-seat; before I was beaten into real submission to God's sovereignty.
-But the Lord will go on, trial upon trial, trial upon trial, and however laborious the process may be, yet he that began the good work, and bless his dear name, he is almighty to perform, will perform it to the day of Jesus Christ.
-It was indeed, and I ought not to pass by that, it was a most laborious process to the dear Redeemer; he had to bring us relatively into shape.
+And so a sinner must undergo a pretty painful process before he is brought into the right shape. it was a long time before I was beaten really into conformity to the mercy-seat; before I was beaten into real submission to God's sovereignty.
+But the Lord will go on, trial upon trial, trial upon trial, and however laborious the process may be, yet he that began the good work-and bless his dear name, he is almighty to perform-will perform it to the day of Jesus Christ.
+It was indeed-and I ought not to pass by that-it was a most laborious process to the dear Redeemer; he had to bring us relatively into shape.
 Sin had put us into Satanic shape; sin had made us as wild beasts, and everything infinitely and eternally hateful to God.
-Christ, by the laborious process of a holy life and an agonizing death, he took upon him our likeness, the likeness of sinful flesh; he has put that likeness eternally away, and confirmed for us all that beauty, and glory, and excellency indicated in the cherubim's, here called "cherubim's of glory shadowing the mercy-seat."
-Thus then, if we look at their character, at their place, and how they came there, how expressive it is of the sovereignty of God, of the mercy of God, and the sweet privileges of the people of God.
+Christ, by the laborious process of a holy life and an agonizing death-he took upon him our likeness, the likeness of sinful flesh; he hath put that likeness eternally away, and confirmed for us all that beauty, and glory, and excellency indicated in the cherubims, here called "cherubims of glory shadowing the mercy-seat."
+Thus, then, if we look at their giory snadowing the place, and how they came there, how expressive it is of the sovereignty of God, of the mercy of God, and the sweet privileges of the people of God.